-Currently residing in Loveland, Ohio on stolen ancestral land stewarded by the Hopewell, Adena, Myaamia (Miami), Shawandasse Tula (Shawanwaki/Shawnee), and Wazhazhe Maⁿzhaⁿ (Osage) peoples...
+Currently residing in Loveland, Ohio... homelands of the Hopewell, Adena, Myaamia (Miami), Shawandasse Tula (Shawanwaki/Shawnee), and Wazhazhe Maⁿzhaⁿ (Osage) peoples... practicing humility and grace with all of us humans.

 Spent much of my life in Ohio and I've been playing with colors, painting walls, creating art & sanctuary since I was a young child.
 When I was about 6, I got the chicken pox AND my first needlepoint project.
 When I was 11, we built our first house and I helped clear the trees, stain the woodwork and cut the floor tiles.
 When I was 17, I was allowed to paint my room any color(s) I wanted and each wall was a different color.
 When I was 23, I grew & dried my first herbs.